 Gary’s advice, in part, helped me move on from something, and grow in the direction that eventually led me to what I need: a fellow entrepreneur, or fullback, to use Gary’s parlance–not long after ending that relationship, I met someone who shared my entrepreneurial zeal.

-If you had told me in 2009 that one day Gary fucking Vaynerchuk would singlehanded reframe my outlook on potential life partners, I’d’ve laughed in your face.
+If you had told me in 2009 that one day Gary Vaynerchuk would singlehandedly reframe my outlook on potential life partners, I’d have laughed in your face.
 But the funny thing is, by the time we had that conversation, I wasn’t the least bit surprised.
 Having trained him for just a few months was enough time for me to see that Gary’s wisdom extends far beyond wine and web.

 Five years later, though I no longer train him (I passed that job on to Mike Vacanti, who will soon pass it on again), Gary is a good friend and mentor.
 He was even kind enough to add his endorsement to my first bestseller, which was awesome of him.

-Over our two years training together, and the many years since, every question I’ve had for Gary, he has had an answer for, and that is why you should get his new book, #AskGaryVee.
+Over our two years training together, and the many years since, every question I’ve had for Gary, he has had an answer for, and that is why you should get his newest book, Crushing It!